facebookarchive/caffe2/_docs/getting-started/mac.md

 [![Build Status](https://travis-ci.org/caffe2/caffe2.svg?branch=master)](https://travis-ci.org/caffe2/caffe2)

+Mac build is currently in testing.
+Use Ubuntu or Docker if you want the easiest install route.
 See the Troubleshooting section below for tips.

 ### Required Dependencies